mila-iqia/ddxplus/README.md

 Each evidence in the `release_evidences.json` file is described using the following entries:

 - `name`: name of the evidence.
 - `code_question`: a code allowing to identify which evidences are related.
-Evidences having the same `code_question` form a group of related evidences.
-The value of the `code_question` refers to the evidence that needs to be simulated/activated for the other members of the group to be eventually simulated.
+Evidences having the same `code_question` form a group of related symptoms.
+The value of the `code_question` refers to the evidence that need to be simulated/activated for the other members of the group to be eventually simulated.
 - `question_fr`: the query, in French, associated to the evidence.
 - `question_en`: the query, in English, associated to the evidence.
 - `is_antecedent`: a flag indicating whether the evidence is an antecedent or a symptom.